SameerPr/Padding_Oracle_attack/README.md

 # Padding_Oracle_attack
-This is a python3 version of existing paddingoracle api from `Padding-oracle`.
+This is a python3 version of existing paddingoracle api from [Padding-oracle](https://github.com/truongkma/ctf-tools/tree/master/Padding-oracle).

-python-paddingoracle is an API that provides pentesters a customizable alternative to `PadBuster`_ and other padding oracle exploit tools that can't easily (without a heavy rewrite) be used in unique, per-app scenarios.
+python-paddingoracle is an API that provides pentesters a customizable alternative to [PadBuster](https://github.com/GDSSecurity/PadBuster) and other padding oracle exploit tools that can't easily (without a heavy rewrite) be used in unique, per-app scenarios.

 I have modified the file so that it can work with python3 version now.